-If it is determined that the country the traveler is planning travel to is under sanction, it is imperative that the traveler contact the Chair of International Programs in order to determine how best to proceed.
+If it is determined that the country to which you will travel is under sanction, it is imperative that you contact the director of the Office of International Student Success and Global Engagement to determine how best to proceed.